srivatsa-FuLab/simple_modularControl_v1.02/README.md

 These parameters are utilized by your wrapper to figure out the hardware communication channel

 * For a DAQ device
 `config.dev` a string that identifies the DAQ.
-Check NI-MAX for the identifier if you have multiple DAQs (deafult is 'Dev1') `config.chn` a string that identifies the DAQ channel (eg. for analog output on daq channel-0 use 'ao0') `config.type` a string defining the type of DAQ channel (eg. for voltage ouput use 'Voltage')
+Check NI-MAX for the identifier
+	     (deafult is 'Dev1' can vary if you have usbDAQ or multiple DAQs) `config.chn` a string that identifies the DAQ channel (eg. for analog output on daq channel-0 use 'ao0') `config.type` a string defining the type of DAQ channel (eg. for voltage ouput use 'Voltage')

-* For a USB device (eg. newport micrometer) `config.port` a string that identifies the USB serial port for the micrometer controller (eg.'COM4') `config.addr` a string required by the newport usb controller to account for multiple micrometers connected to a single usb controller (default '1')
+* For a USB device (eg. newport micrometer) `config.port` a string that identifies the USB serial port for the micrometer controller (eg.'COM4') `config.addr` a string required by the newport usb controller in case multiple micrometers are connected a single usb controller (default '1')

 * For a custom device
 You may have to define new parmaters for your device.
 See `mcInstruments->extras` for ideas.